ritikrkx21/agrilink-assign-API/README.md

 # agrilink-assignment-API
-This project is is done under assignment from agrilink

 Work of this API is to collect data send by different users of different markets reporting about the price of different commodities .
 Hence forming a unique marketID-cmdtID pair for which unique reportID